truecharts/website/src/content/docs/blog/2023-04-14-common-porting-progress.md

 It's important to note, that users on SCALE cannot update via the update button in almost all cases, so users do _not_ have to worry about magically losing data by using the update button for this release.

 Another topic we've seen mentioned was "but they say they are production ready", we want to be completely clear about this:
 TrueCharts is not production ready at this time.
-In the future, after a seperate announcement, _only_ our "Enterprise" train will be considered "production ready".
+In the future, after a separate announcement, _only_ our "Enterprise" train will be considered "production ready".
 We want to highlight that this does not mean "stable" users can expect these breaking changes more often, as we don't plan to put another 700+ hours into the common chart any time soon.
 But it does mean, users should **NEVER** depend on our stable train for production, unless they do so on their own risk.

 We wish all our users the best in going through these migrations and our support staff is available on Discord if you need any help.